saeed-sufi/travel-agency/README.md

   // if you want a dedicated commit for the merge: git merge our-features --no-ff
   // show a list of branches:
+  git branch
   git show-branch
   git branch -a

+  #### Git Terminology
+a pull request is basically a request to merge one branch into another

   ```